IjeomaUchendu123/INPATIENT-AND-OUTPATIENT-HOSPITAL-ANALYSIS/README.md

 ### DATA SOURCES

-The primary data sets used for this analysis are the  containing various information for each year for Inpatients and Outpatients of the hospital.
+The primary data sets used for this analysis are the "IN_WL 2018.csv", "IN_WL 2019.csv", "IN_WL 2020.csv","IN_WL 2021.csv","Op_WL 2018.csv", "Op_WL 2019.csv","Op_WL 2020.csv","Op_WL 2021.csv",containing various information for each year for Inpatients and Outpatients of the hospital respectively.

 ### TOOLS